shnewto/ashpaper/README.md

 [![Crates.io](https://img.shields.io/crates/d/ashpaper.svg)](https://crates.io/crates/ashpaper)

 # AshPaper
 An inpterpreter for the Esopo language AshPaper conceived by [William Hicks](https://github.com/wphicks).
-You can read about it and the Esopo project n Willian Hick's own words [here](https://wphicks.github.io/esopo/).
+You can read about it and the Esopo project in Willian Hick's own words [here](https://wphicks.github.io/esopo/).
 Daniel Temkin also wrote about it on esoteric.codes, you can read that [here](https://esoteric.codes/blog/esopo-turing-complete-poetry).
 And of course the spec!
 Checkout that out [here](https://github.com/wphicks/Esopo/blob/master/AshPaper/informal_specs.txt).

 ## How it works